-A site or website is a central location of various web pages that are all related and can be accessed by visiting the home page using a browser.
+A site or website is a central location of various web pages that are all related and can be accessed by visiting the home page of the website using a browser.
 For example, the Computer Hope website address (URL) is https://www.computerhope.com.
+From our home page, you could get access to any of the web pages (like this one) contained on our website.
 The image to the right shows how the Computer Hope website looked in 2011.

 How to open a website

 To view a website requires a browser (e.g., Internet Explorer, Edge, Safari, Firefox, or Chrome).
 For example, you are reading this web page using a browser.
 Once in a browser, you can open a website by entering the URL in the address bar.
 For example, typing "https://www.computerhope.com" opens the Computer Hope home page.
 If you don't know the URL of the website you want to visit, you can use a search engine to find the website on the Internet.

 What is the difference between a website and web page?

 A website refers to a central location that contains more than one web page or a series of web pages.
 For example, Computer Hope is considered a website, which contains thousands of different web pages, including the page you're reading now.

 In the above URL example, the website is computerhope.com, and the web page is "url.htm" and is always the last part of the URL.

 Note: A web page does not need a file extension like .htm or .html to be a web page.
 Many sites are designed to show a default page in a directory (e.g., index.html) or set up to have no file extensions.

 Tip: See our web page definition for a breakdown of all of the elements that help make up a web page.

 Any business, government, organization, or person can create a website on the Internet.
 Today, the Internet consists of billions of websites created by billions of different people.
 You can even create a website or blog on the Internet.
 See the below types of websites section for a list of the types of categories of websites.